JChakravorthy/kinesis-analytics-data-generator/README.md

 slightly unusual windowing features of Kinesis Analytics (or KA as I'll call it from now on).

 Testing KA apps just got a little bit easier with the introduction by Amazon recently of the Kinesis Data Generator utility.
-This utility which is web-based allows you define a template of test data in pretty much any format you like and send up to 1000's of test records per second into your chosen Kinesis Stream or Fire Hose.
+This utility which is web-based allows you define a template for test data in pretty much any format you like - structured like CSV for example or completely unstructued -and will send 1000's of test records per second into your chosen Kinesis Stream or Fire Hose that correspond to the format defined in your schema.
 As it's web-based and password protected you need to set up an AWS coginto user.
-AWS make this easy by using a pre-defined lambda and cloudformation template.
+Fortunately AWS make this really easy by using a pre-defined lambda and cloudformation template.

 You can set up a cognito user by following this link https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html#configAccount

 Once you've uploaded a cognito JSON set-up file you will be presented with a screen where you only need to input a stack name and your chosen username and password.
-You can choose all defaults and click NEXT to the rest of the screens/prompts and once the process has been completed you will be presented with a URL link which will take you to the Kinesis Data Generator web page.
+You can choose all defaults and click NEXT to the rest of the screens/prompts and once the process has been completed you will be presented with a URL link which will take you to the Kinesis Data Generator web page itself.
-From here you just need to type in your cognito login credentials and you can start to create a data feed schema and start sending a ton of test data to your chosen stream.
-In my own case I chose to create the following schema to produce a set of dummy temperature data:
+From here you just need to type in your cognito login credentials and you can start to create a data feed schema and start sending a ton of test data to your chosen Kinesis stream.
+The schema defintion can range from the very simple to  more complex examples like apache log entries.
+You can even specify a schema where some data points can only take limited or randoam values. one shown belowbelow whereby you can specify certain limited or random values.
+In my own case I chose to create the following schema to produce a set of dummy temperature data.
+As you can see the sensorId is a random value between 1 and 50, the temperature must be between 10 and 150 and the status field can only take one of three values.

 ```
 {